Kennedy GO Station

 Kennedy GO Station is a GO Transit train station in Toronto, Ontario, Canada.
-It is a stop on the Stouffville line GO train service, and is directly connected to the adjacent Kennedy subway station which serves Line 2 Bloor–Danforth as well as numerous TTC bus services.
+It is a stop on the Stouffville line GO train service, and is directly connected to the adjacent Kennedy subway station which serves Line 2 Bloor–Danforth, Line 5 Eglinton, as well as numerous TTC bus services.

 History

 Kennedy GO Station opened June 2, 2005.

 Despite being on the CN Uxbridge Subdivision and preceding operators (Toronto and Nipissing Railway, Grand Trunk Railway and Canadian National Railway) dating to the 19th century, there was never a station near this location.

 Facilities

 GO Transit does not provide any parking at the station.
 Pay parking is available in the adjacent City of Toronto parking lots.

-There is no permanent station building, only shelters along the platform.
+Until February 2026, there was no operating permanent station building, only shelters along the platform.
 There is no staffed ticket booth; tickets are purchased from vending ticketing machines only.

 As of 2020, Metrolinx is making the following station improvements: